 Big laughs, hugs, and high fives all around.
 The sense of camaraderie is so strong it almost feels like a time warp-are we back in the mid-nineties, when this posse of renegades literally revolutionized the way people ride a mountain bike?
 Is this the first scene of Kranked 10: Back in the Saddle?

 Almost.
-Instead, the legendary “Froriders” are reunited to talk, for the first time, about the roots of freeride mountain biking for The Moment, a new documentary about the story behind the first Kranked film and the British Colombia locations, personalities and attitudes that inspired the bike world to go free.
+Instead, the legendary “Froriders” are reunited to talk, for the first time, about the roots of freeride mountain biking for The Moment, a new documentary about the story behind the first Kranked film and the British Columbia locations, personalities and attitudes that inspired the bike world to go free.

 “There was an ominous North Shore scene that no one knew about,” explains Richie Schley, “and Kamloops was another thing, big steep lines.
-There was a bit of competitiveness, but really it was two scenes that needed to come together, after that it blew up like a roman candle.”
+There was a bit of competitiveness, but really it was two scenes that needed to come together, after that it blew up like a Roman candle.”

 It’s been two decades since Bégin began filming Richie, Tippie and Simmons, but he says the idea of a freeride documentary has been with him for years.

 “I was always a fan of Stacy Peralta’s movies,” Bégin says.
 “And when I saw Dog Town and Z-Boys, I got a sense of the story of me, Bjorn and the boys; the freedom of ‘lets just go shoot and see what happens.’
-Peralta and them were surfers who took that to skateboarding, and we were skiers and snowboarders bringing bikes into the mountains.”
+Peralta and [the others] were surfers who took that to skateboarding, and we were skiers and snowboarders bringing bikes into the mountains.”

-Kranked producer, Bjorn Enga, had kept crates of behind the scenes footage from the era but Bégin knew he was too close to the material to direct The Moment himself.
-Instead, he brought on Darcy Turenne, a competitive freerider-turnedfilmmaker who grew up (and prospered) within the bike culture Kranked kicked off.
+Kranked producer, Bjorn Enga, had kept crates of behind-the-scenes footage from the era but Bégin knew he was too close to the material to direct The Moment himself.
+Instead, he brought on Darcy Turenne, a competitive freerider-turned-filmmaker who grew up (and prospered) within the bike culture Kranked kicked off.